Conda best practices

 There are package and management tools for building and installing HPC software from sources, such as Spack.
 Those are not as widely used as Conda, and often require some knowledge of the software build process, but they do compile and optimize the software for the particular architecture.

 Conda channels (package repositories)

 Conda channels are similar to Linux distributions' repositories, such as Ubuntu, CentOS or Debian.
 The most popular Conda channels are commercially maintained Anaconda, and community maintained Conda-forge.

 Install Conda by downloading the suitable installer script from Miniconda, see detailed instructions in the Example chapter below.
 Miniconda contains only a minimal set of packages, that allow you to run conda commands and install additional packages from different channels.

 You can use python 3 version to install environments with python 2 interpreter,

 and vice versa.
-I recommend downloading python 3 version, which by default
+We recommend downloading python 3 version, which by default

 installs python 3 in Conda's

 On a personal workstation you can also install Anaconda distribution, which in addition to minimal set of packages, installs also a large number of packages from Anaconda channel.
 You can also install the same packages later from Anaconda channel if you start with Miniconda.
 The only practical difference is just in what is installed by default.